 In 2014 several manufacturers introduced helmets with non-foam impact protection liners.
 Smith Optics and POC both have liners combining EPS with other materials.
 There should be more to come, following years of use of collapsible plastic constructs in some lacrosse and football helmets.

 At least one designer is experimenting with helmets made of sustainable flax and linen-reinforced helmets are already on the market by Urge, a pioneer in the green helmet field.
 Another is well along with designs using a corrugated paper liner similar to cardboard.
 It has to be coated to resist water, so would not be recyclable.
 And Kali Protectives has a helmet using a shell made of a corn-based polymer.

 Just one cycle clothing manufacturer that we know of has established a recycling program for their products.
 Loeka set up their program in 2011.
 It covers only women's clothing products, not helmets.
 We hope helmet manufacturers will follow suit.

-If you find other ideas on recycling helmets, please let us know.
+If you find other ideas on recycling helmets and sustainable processes, please let us know.
 Now that there are millions of old helmets being pitched or reused every year, the recycling question is well worth asking.